 What you need to Paper Scrapbook with Digital Kits

 You can start scrapbooking in three ways.
-There is traditional scrapbooking where you need papers and embellishments (and I promise you'll love to shop them but it can become expensive!).
+Of course, there is traditional scrapbooking where you need to buy papers and embellishments separately (and I promise you'll love to shop them but it can become expensive!).
 You can also scrapbook digitally where you "just" need your computer, an image editing program, your favorite digital kit and later on a printer.
 But you can also grab the best from both worlds and do hybrid scrapbooking which means that you use digital scrapbooking kits, print them and scrapbook traditionally.

 Having said that it's a way to start scrapbooking on a small budget.
 Here are the things you'll need for Hybrid Scrapbooking: